We’ve tested down to 0.05 ppm and lead wasn’t found.

 We’re grateful you care so much about the ingredients you put into your body, and we’re right there with you.
 We’re extraordinarily careful about lead exposure in our lives too.
 But there are a lot of facts about lead and lead testing that can get overlooked or muddled in online reports and research.
 So, we’d like to explain a few important things about lead and our lead testing process that should put your mind at ease.

 When it comes to lead testing, you’ll see one of two different measurements used: parts per million (ppm) or parts per billion (ppb).
 We test our products using ppm, which is the standard measurement used when testing for heavy metals in salt.
-No detectable levels of lead show up in our tests using this measurement, which is why lead isn’t listed in our mineral analysis report.
+No detectable levels of lead show up in our tests using this measurement.

 Tests using ppb as a measurement are 1,000 times more sensitive.
 It’s possible trace amounts of lead could show up if we ran this more sensitive test (at this point, we’ve only tested down to 0.05 ppm and lead wasn’t found.
 But it wouldn’t be surprising if it was found when testing at a much smaller level).
 That said, we’re confident any trace amounts that would show up would still be well within safety limits.
 Here’s why….